manjeetsaggi/drupal-6-modules/custom_breadcrumbs/README.txt

 + custom_breadcrumbs_taxonomy provides custom breadcrumbs on taxonomy term pages, views, and for nodes that are assigned a taxonomy vocabulary or term.
-Once this module is enabled, two new tabs will appear appear at admin/build/custom_breadcrumbs: Taxonomy Term and Taxonomy Vocabulary.
+Once this module is enabled, two new tabs will appear appear at admin/build/custom_breadcrumbs: Term and Vocabulary.
 Breadcrumb generation can be handled in two different ways.
 If 'use the taxonomy term hierarchy' is checked at custom breadcrumbs configuration page, then breadcrumbs will be generated similarly to the taxonomy_breadcrumb module.
-Otherwise, breadcrumb generation will be according to the standard custom_breadcrumb approach.
+Otherwise, breadcrumb generation will be according to the standard custom breadcrumbs approach.

   In taxonomy breadcrumb mode, the breadcrumb trail is automatically constructed based on the taxonomy term hierarchy [HOME] >> [VOCABULARY] >> TERM >> [TERM] >> [TITLE].
   In this mode the breadcrumb titles are the term and vocabulary names.
-The paths these titles are linked to can be assigned via the Taxonomy Term and Taxonomy Vocabulary tabs at admin/build/custom_breadcrumbs.
+The paths these titles are linked to can be assigned via the Term and Vocabulary tabs at admin/build/custom_breadcrumbs.
 Providing a path for a vocabulary will enable the [VOCABULARY] portion of the breadcrumb.
 The path for a term can similarly be set, but if one is not provided the default taxonomy/term/tid (where tid is a number, the